jwlauer/PlanformStatisticsTools/README.md

 There is code for three tools in the repository.
 The first, centerline.vb, is for interpolating a centerline at evenly spaced intervals from a set of two bank lines.
 The second, ArcGISAddin1.vb (sorry--that's a default name from Visual Studio), is the tool for estimating migration distances between two centerlines.
 The third, BankPolys.vb, is for creating polygons along banks that correspond to a given centerline point.

 For those who are interested simply in installing and using the compiled tool, download the .zip file and follow the directions therein.
+They should still work with ArcMap 10.x.